-If you glance out your window, the weather may not be feeling like Spring quite yet.
-Though Mother Nature may not always agree, but the calendar doesn’t lie.
+If you glance out your window, the weather may not feel like Spring quite yet.
+Though Mother Nature may not always agree, the calendar doesn’t lie.
 Spring has arrived!
-If April showers are keeping you and the kiddos indoors, get in the crafting mood!
+If the weather is keeping you and the kiddos indoors, get in the crafting mood!

 These three Spring-inspired crafts for kids are easy to do with the whole family.
 Clean out the arts-and-crafts cabinet during your Spring cleaning, get out your pom poms and glue, and hop to it!